 Approaching the climbs at Washington Pass, the Zodiac is at home

 The Zodiac Plus GTX has a trim, performance fit that likely will fit those with slightly wider feet better, especially if you are looking to fit on the snugger side, which is what we would recommend for a boot of this type.
-The ankle collar is built with soft foamy material that hugs the ankle tightly without biting in like the Terrex Scope High.
+The ankle collar is built with soft foamy material that hugs the ankle tightly without biting in.
 The outer is made from 1.8mm thick suede Perwanger leather, which is more supple than the full grain leather outer used on the Asolo Power Matic 200, but it was difficult to draw the material tightly around the forefoot for those with narrower feet or those preferring a thinner sock system.

 The Zodiac scored high in this metric, alongside the heavyweight contender Asolo Power Matic and high cut Salomon Quest 4D 3 GTX.